lewishowles/components/src/components/display/user-avatars/user-avatars.md

 - type: `string`
 - default: `round`

 The shape of avatars to display.
-Available values include "round", "square", and "squircle".
+Available values include "round", "square", and "squircle" (or "roundangle").
 Anything else will default to "round".

 ### `size`